 Avoiding Overstocking and Stockouts

-Forecasting errors cost money and trust.
+Forecasting errors can be costly.
 Understanding common mistakes helps businesses avoid them.

 Common Forecasting Pitfalls